-Unusually strong winds hit Kenya and Tanzania this week resulting in deaths, power outages, dust storms, damaged houses and uprooted trees.
+Unusually strong winds hit Kenya and Tanzania in October resulting in deaths, power outages, dust storms, damaged houses and uprooted trees.

-Experts say the strange weather pattern also characterized by interchanging hot and cold temperatures is about to get worse.
+Experts said the strange weather pattern also characterized by interchanging hot and cold temperatures would get worse.

-“I mostly fear about the situation in East Africa, which is vulnerable even without an adverse climate event,” Dr. Saji N.Hameed, a Professor at Japan’s University of Aizu told weather.com last month.
+“I mostly fear about the situation in East Africa, which is vulnerable even without an adverse climate event,” Dr. Saji N.Hameed, a Professor at Japan’s University of Aizu told weather.com in a past interview.

-In Kenya, one person was killed in an electrocution incident while in Tanzania, two tourists reportedly died after the strong winds capsized their boat on Lake Momela in Arusha.
+In October, one person was killed in an electrocution incident in Kenya while in Tanzania, two tourists reportedly died after the strong winds capsized their boat on Lake Momela in Arusha.

 According to Prof. Hameed, the current weather pattern is linked to the strongest Indian Ocean Dipole (IOD) on record.

 Tanzania Weather Forecast 25/09/2019. #WeatherTZ

 Strong winds and large waves@tbconetanzania @ITVTANZANIA @TheCitizenTZ@TheGuardiantz @kwanza_tv @MwananchiNews@MtanzaniaNews @azamtvtz @millardayo @WizaraUUM @TZMsemajiMkuu @IkuluPress @icpac_igad @Mbaraka_Islam pic.twitter.com/t3UDTJJfZF

 — Tanzania Meteorological Authority (@tma_services) September 25, 2019

 He describes IOD as the El Niño of the Indian Ocean; a phenomenon whose positive phase is associated with higher monsoon rainfall in India, the report reads.